perusio/lua-uri/README.md

 ## Original repository

-This is a clone of the project host by [gitorious](https://gitorious.org/lua-uri).
+This is a clone of the project hostet at [gitorious](https://gitorious.org/lua-uri).